-Over time, sex addicts organize their entire lives around sexual fantasy and the behaviors that follow.
-They spend inordinate amounts of time thinking about, planning for, pursuing, and engaging in sexual activity (with themselves and/or others).
-Sex becomes an obsession to the point where important relationships (spouses, kids, parents, friends, etc.), interests (exercise, hobbies, creativity, etc.), and responsibilities (work, finances, childcare, etc.) are ignored.
-Oftentimes, sex addicts’ behaviors escalate to the point where they violate their inner values and moral code, which both creates and intensifies their shame.
+Sex addicts spend inordinate amounts of time thinking about, planning for, pursuing, and engaging in sexual activity (with themselves and/or others).
+Sex becomes an obsession to the point where important relationships, interests, and responsibilities are ignored.
+Often, sex addicts’ behaviors escalate to the point where they violate their inner values and moral code, which both creates and intensifies their shame.
 And because they feel so much shame about what they are doing, they nearly always find themselves leading a double life, keeping their sexual acting out secret and hidden from family, friends, and everyone else who matters to them.

 Sex addiction is a puzzle that no one solves without support, direction, and accountability.
 Seeking Integrity Treatment Centers can provide this.
 So please, if you are struggling with sexual addiction, let us help you.
 For information about residential treatment, contact us via email or phone us at (747) 234-HEAL (4325).